plepe/OpenStreetBrowser/doc/INSTALL.md

-These install instructions assume a plain Ubuntu 22.04 server installation.
+These install instructions are tested on a plain Ubuntu 22 or Debian 11 Server installation.

+You either need to [install a modern nodejs version](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) or replace the `openstreetbrowser.min.js` with `openstreetbrowser.js` in `index.html`.

 ```sh
 sudo apt install apache2 libapache2-mod-php curl git php-cli composer nodejs npm php-curl php-yaml